 In order to assure the readiness of PJM market and operations systems for any facility moving to the use of DLR, PJM requires notification in alignment with the rules in place for Transmission Outages exceeding 30 calendar days in duration (See M-03, [Transmission] Outage Submittal Rules, Section 4.2.1).
-Notice and updates must be made at to the PJM Operations Committee stakeholder meeting via a presentation per the following deadlines:
+Notice and updates must be made to the PJM Operations Committee stakeholder meeting per the following deadlines:

-- Must be presented bBefore February 1 (for the following planning cycle, June 1 May - 31) OR by the 1St of the month six months in advance of the installation and use within the Operations time horizon, whichever is more restrictive. (i.e., notice for a facility moving to DLR in June of an upcoming year would have to be presented before December 1St.) - A running Informational Only Postings update of upcoming DLR installations, with projected DLR installation information updated as necessary from the respective owners, shall be tracked as part of the PJM Operating Committee stakeholder meetings.
+Before February 1 (for the following planning cycle, June 1 - May 31) OR by the 1st of the month six months in advance of the installation and use within the Operations time horizon, whichever is more restrictive. (i.e., notice for a facility moving to DLR in June of an upcoming year would have to be presented before December 1st.)

+A running Informational Only Postings update of upcoming DLR installations, with projected DLR installation information updated as necessary from the respective owners, shall be tracked as part of the PJM Operating Committee stakeholder meetings.